Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v1.0.5
+    * Removing @Commons to retain compatibility with grails 1.3.x+

+* v1.0.1 - 1.0.4
+    * Several successive releases to address issues raised after deployment

-* Version 1.0.0 - Initial re-release of the grails cxf plugin with ground up rewrite.
+* v1.0.0 - Initial re-release of the grails cxf plugin with ground up rewrite.
 Thanks goes out to Ben Doerr <https://github.com/bendoerr> who was pivital in getting this project off the ground again.

 <p align="right"><a href="#Top">Top</a></p>
 <a name="Future"></a>